Celebrate the cherry blossom season with this delectable cherry blossom milk pudding. The soft silky pudding simply melts in your mouth.

 - Gather all the ingredients.

-To Make Milk Pudding
+To Make the Milk Pudding

 - When the milk is about to boil, turn off the heat (don’t let it boil!) and add the gelatin.
 Mix well and set aside.

-- In a medium bowl, combine ½ cup (120 g) plain yogurt, ¾ cup (180 ml) heavy cream.
+- In a medium bowl, combine ½ cup plain yogurt and ¾ cup heavy (whipping) cream.
 Mix well to combine.

 - Slowly add the milk mixture to the yogurt mixture while you stir.

-To Make Cherry Blossom Jelly/Jello
+To Make the Cherry Blossom Jelly/Jello

 - Start this process only after your milk pudding has set.
 Cut 1 gelatin sheet into thin strips and put in a small bowl.
-Pour 1 ½ Tbsp. hot water and stir until the gelatin is dissolved completely.
+Pour 1½ Tbsp hot water and stir until the gelatin is dissolved completely.
 If it doesn’t get dissolved, microwave it for 20 seconds and mix.

 To Assemble

-- Once the mixture is slightly thicker, pick up the stem of the blossoms and gently place it on top of the milk pudding.
-Pour the mixture to cover the cherry blossoms on top of milk pudding.
+- Once the jelly mixture is slightly thicker, pick up the cherry blossoms by the stems and gently place them on top of the milk pudding in the cups.
+Pour the jelly mixture on top of the milk pudding to cover the cherry blossoms.

-- If you want the cherry blossoms to look bloomed, scoop the flower with the liquid mixture in a big spoon and pour onto top of the milk pudding.
+- If you want the cherry blossoms to look bloomed, scoop the flower with the liquid mixture in a big spoon and pour onto the top of the milk pudding.

 Notes